erpas/rgis/rivergis/help/ras1d_geometry.rst

 .. |xs_elev| image:: img_ico/ras1dXsElevations.png

 This tool generates points along cross-sections, saves them to ``XSSurface`` table and probes chosen DTM rasters for point elevation.
 The tool requires a proper DTM setup, i.e. which raster layers are to be probed for elevation (see :ref:`options_dtm`).
-Multiple raster are allowed.
-If rasters overlap,a raster with higher resolution is used.
-The rasters must completely cover all cross-sections.
+Multiple rasters are allowed.
+If rasters overlap, a raster with higher resolution is used.
+The chosen set of rasters must completely cover all cross-sections.

 All
 ----

 ==============  ==============================================================================
-|xs_all|        ``RAS Geometry`` -> ``XS Cut Line Attributes`` -> ``All``
+|xs_all|        ``RAS Geometry`` > ``XS Cut Line Attributes`` > ``All``
 ==============  ==============================================================================

   .. |xs_all| image:: img_ico/ras1dXsAll.png